 Wine Grape Cheat Sheets: Gewürztraminer

 The Soundbyte: Simply stated, Gewürztraminer is an enigma.
 It is the one wine you either love or hate.
-The wine has a tendency to have a flavor quite different than what is expected from its rather forward floral, fruit, and spicy aromas; and your first sip can be quite a “shock” to the palate, to say the least!
-This is not to say it is not a delightful wine; it can be a delicious wine indeed, and in my opinion a fantastic partner for many otherwise hard-to-pair foods.
+The wine has a tendency to be a bit of a shock to the palate; and is not quite what you expected from its rather forward floral, fruit, and spicy aromas.
+This is not to say it is not a delightful wine; it can be a delicious wine indeed and, in my opinion, it makes a fantastic pairing partner for many otherwise hard-to-pair foods.

-The French region of Alsace has seen the most success with Gewürtraminer, and the name is obviously German, but the grape’s history began in Italy, somewhere in the Tyrollean Alps, near the village of Tramin in Alto Adige.
+The French region of Alsace has seen the most success with Gewürtraminer, and the name is obviously German, but it is believed that the grape’s history began in Italy (somewhere in the Tyrollean Alps, near the village of Tramin in Alto Adige).
 Like many grapes, Gewürztraminer tends to mutate based in its surroundings, so the grapes themselves may be golden yellow, light pink, or even pinkish-brown and spotted.
-It also tends to be a difficult vine in the vineyard, being quite susceptible to poor fruit set, frost damage,and certain viral diseases.
+It also tends to be a difficult vine in the vineyard, being quite susceptible to poor fruit set, frost damage, and certain viral diseases.
 However, the grapes, with their thick skins and blotchy colors, can attain very high sugar concentrations and those amazing aromas, which can lead to some pretty interesting wines!

 Note: outside of Germany, the grape is typically spelled without the umlaut (Gewurztraminer); both spellings should be considered correct.